 Following Debby's death, the family's emotional needs changed focus, but they still needed to be addressed.
 "When Debby passed away, I still needed information about how to help the boys and myself deal with this devastating loss over the short and the

 long term," recalls Larry.

 Larry and members of Debby's family were determined to find a way to keep her memory alive.
-Debby's family approached the Family Connections Program at Dana-Farber/Brigham and Women's Hospital with a vision of developing a program that could provide easily
+Debby's family approached the Family Connections Program at Dana-Farber Brigham Cancer Center with a vision of developing a program that could provide easily

 accessible information to other families facing a parent's illness.